FEI Logo

 Engagement approach

-On the ground, we have dedicated Community Liaison Officers (CLOs) who are there to provide information and answer your queries throughout the lifetime of a project.
+On the ground, we have dedicated Community Liaison Officers (CLOs) who are there to provide information and answer your queries.
 Our CLOs call to houses in the local area, distributing newsletters and making sure you get the information that you need.

 This is particularly important in the 12-24 month period prior to a planning application being made, and also in the run-up to and during construction.